yash-tatvic/amplitude-dev-center/docs/data/destinations/batch-cohort.md

 ## Send a cohort

-To sync your first cohort, follow these steps:
+To sync your first cohort:

 1. In Amplitude, open the cohort you want to sync, then click **Sync**.
 2. Select **Batch**, then click **Next**.